-Badges filled the spot that lay somewhere between buying a record or a poster magazine,which obviously required a certain amount of money, and buying nothing at all.
-When funds were limited to saved up dinner coinage, at 13, youth culture had to be cheap.
+Badges filled the spot that lay somewhere between buying a record or a music magazine, both of which required a certain budget, and buying nothing at all.
+When funds were limited to saved up dinner coinage, youth culture had to be cheap.
 Badges were perfect, they were Punk at pocket money prices, and were the best means to feel a part of something or to display your cool taste in music, either from a perch on your school blazer or pencil case (weekdays), or latest jumble sale find (weekends).

 Most of the early UK Punk badges started life at Better Badges on the Portobello Road, West London.
 Founder Joly MacFie started producing badges in 1976, and his products soon became an important part of the punk and post punk scene.

 A good badge was how a band went viral back in ’77.

 From setting up his first badge stall at the Roundhouse in 1976 “next to the incense and Rizla stall – by September I had displaced them entirely”.

 By 1977, Better Badges even had their own Chart in the NME alongside those of record sales.